tjgillweb/learn-react-snippets/component lifecycle methods/README.md

 - **DON'T:** Cause side effects or call the setState() method.
 - rarely used lifecycle method.

--To demonstrate this method, we pass an `ignoreProp` prop to the Counter.
+- To demonstrate this method, we pass an `ignoreProp` prop to the Counter.
 Normally when we click the button, render and componentDidUpdate is called.
 But, let's ay we want to ignore the ignoreProp, we don't want to render it as we're not rendering it to the UI(it does not  change anything on the screen).
--So we create a condition inside `shouldComponentUpdate` method to tell React when its appropriate to not call render.
+- So we create a condition inside `shouldComponentUpdate` method to tell React when its appropriate to not call render.
 ```javascript
 shouldComponentUpdate(nextProps, nextState){
     //we're not doing anything with ignoreProp, we're not rendering it to the UI, so we want to ignore it